 Where to see live movie soundtrack concerts in Rio

 In Rio de Janeiro, several renowned venues offer classical music concerts, providing unforgettable cultural experiences.
 The Municipal Theater, with its imposing architecture, is one of the city’s main stages, hosting performances by the Municipal Theater Symphony Orchestra and international artists.
-The Sala Cecília Meireles, an icon of classical music, is also a reference for recitals and concerts by great composers.

 How do great soundtracks help the narrative of films?